Dynatrace/backstage-plugin/README.md

 />
 ```

-### Custom Queries within catalog-info.yaml file of the Backstage Entity
+### Custom Queries within the catalog-info.yaml file of the Backstage Entity

 You can also register your custom queries in the catalog-info.yaml file.